k-capehart/go-salesforce/README.md

   - For DML operations, max number of records to be processed is determined by batch size (`25 * (batch size)`)
   - So if batch size is 1, then max number of records to be included in request is 25
   - If batch size is 200, then max is 5000
-- Can optionally allow partial successes
+- Can optionally allow partial successes by setting allOrNone parameter
+    - If true, then successes are still committed to the database even if a record fails

 ### InsertComposite

-`func (sf *Salesforce) InsertComposite(sObjectName string, records any, batchSize int, allOrNone bool) error`
+`func (sf *Salesforce) InsertComposite(sObjectName string, records any, batchSize int, allOrNone bool) (*SalesforceResults, error)`

 Inserts a list of salesforce records in a single request